department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 sketch-link: https://www.sketch.com/s/c8df169f-5b02-4999-befb-34c7b3b62ba9/p/A952E56D-1CFC-4545-A32C-11DDCFB7359C/canvas
 anchors:
   - anchor: About
+  - anchor: Example - Application
+  - anchor: Structure - Application
-  - anchor: Example
+  - anchor: Example - Non-Application
-  - anchor: Structure
+  - anchor: Structure - Non-Application
 ---

 ## About

-This page gives users step-by-step information on how to apply for a benefit.
-It also sets clear expectations on when they can expect a decision on their application.
+The introduction page introduces the process that the user is about to embark on to apply to a benefit or service or to complete an ancillary form.
+This page sets clear expectations on the process and may provide details on when they can expect a decision on their application.
 This page also gives users ways to get help, as well as important information about that specific form or benefit.

 Users can navigate to a form’s introduction page either from within VA.gov or through an online search.
 Since users can navigate to this page from outside VA.gov, it's recommended that this page include some basic benefit eligibility information or a link back to the VA.gov benefit eligibility page.

+### Variations

+There are 2 versions of the Introduction page:

+1. **Application**: The application template is intended for introduction pages that start an application for a benefit or service.
+2. **Non-application**: The non-application template is intended for introduction pages that start a standard form flow.
+In other words, an online form that is not for an application for a benefit or service.
+Typically these are for ancillary forms related to a benefit or service.

-## Example
+## Example - Application

 ### Unauthenticated

-{% include component-example.html alt="An example of an introduction page for unauthenticated users." file="/images/templates/forms/introduction/template-unauth.png" caption="Anatomy of the Introduction page for unauthenticated users." class="x2" %}
+{% include component-example.html alt="An example of an introduction page for unauthenticated users." file="/images/templates/forms/introduction/template-app-unauth.png" caption="Anatomy of the Introduction page for unauthenticated users." class="x2" %}

 The introduction form page for unauthenticated users consists of: